 Lang also says in the 1910s, Alice Paul used new image technology that allowed her to reproduce photos from the newspapers.
 She staged parades and the first-ever pickets of the White House to get attention and win support for the cause (see more in the sidebar below).
 These kinds of photos of women in such visible, political spaces proved to be very newsworthy, and convinced Americans of the suffragists' dedication to the cause.

-Silent Sentinels staged a two-and-a-half-year protest in front of the White House for Women's Suffrage until the 19th Amendment finally passed both the House of Representatives and the Senate.
+A group of women dubbed the Silent Sentinels and organized by Alice Paul, Lucy Burns and the National Woman's Party began a two-and-a-half-year long protest on Jan.
+10, 1917, for Women's Suffrage.
+The women protested for six days a week in front of the White House until June 4, 1919, when the 19th Amendment finally passed both the House of Representatives and the Senate.

 Advertisement